Earbuds Market Size and Share

 Earbuds Market Analysis by Mordor Intelligence

-The earbuds market size is valued at 0.42 billion units in 2025 and is forecast to reach 1.02 billion units by 2030, advancing at a 19.42% CAGR.
+The earbuds market size is expected to grow from 0.42 billion units in 2025 to 0.5 billion units in 2026 and is forecast to reach 1.21 billion units by 2031 at 19.33% CAGR over 2026-2031.
 Growth reflects rising demand for wellness-centric features, enterprise-grade communications, and premium acoustics woven into compact form factors.
 Fitness tracking, hybrid-work audio needs, and faster smartphone replacement cycles create multiple tailwinds.
 Manufacturers leverage Asia Pacific’s supply-chain depth to scale component integration while simultaneously reshoring strategic battery sub-assemblies.
 Competitive rivalry intensifies as smartphone brands, legacy audio players, and direct-to-consumer specialists introduce advanced noise cancellation, MEMS speakers, and AI-driven personalization, prompting steady feature migration from premium to value tiers.

 Key Report Takeaways